chandtarun10/chandtarun10/README.md

 ---

-## ✨ Personal Thought
+## ✨ A Thought I Follow

-> I don’t just want to use technology —
+> I don’t just want to write code —
-> I want to understand how it works and build systems that actually matter.
+> I want to understand what I’m building and why it works.

 ---

-⭐ If you like my work, feel free to connect!
+⭐ If you made it this far, thanks for visiting!